-- (a) Disqualification is appropriate when it is specified in the Statutes, GRs or Sport Rules, or if the circumstances require an immediate action.
-Disqualification from the Competition or Event may be retroactive. - (b) Disqualification from a Competition means that the Athlete and/or Horse(s) concerned even should they change ownership are removed from the list of starters and the classification and includes the forfeiture of prize money won in that particular Competition.
+(a) Disqualification is appropriate when (i) it is specified in the Statutes, GRs or Sport Rules, , (ii) fraudulent conduct has affected the results of a Competition or Event, or (iii) if the circumstances otherwise require an immediate action.
+Disqualification from the Competition or Event may be retroactive.

-(c) Disqualification from an Event means that the Athlete and/or Horse(s) - even should they change ownership - may take no further part in that Event and it may include (in addition to what is mandated under paragraph 164.5(b) above.) the forfeiture of any prize money won in previous Competitions at that Event where provided for in the Statutes, GRs or Sport Rules.
+- (b) Disqualification from a Competition means that the Athlete and/or Horse(s) concerned even should they change ownership are removed from the list of starters and the classification and includes all resulting consequences including the forfeiture of any prize money, ranking points, medals, or other prizes won in that particular Competition. - (c) Disqualification from an Event means that the Athlete and/or Horse(s) even should they change ownership may take no further part in that Event and it may include (in addition to what is mandated under paragraph 164.5(b) above.) the forfeiture of any prize money won in previous Competitions at that Event where provided for in the Statutes, GRs or Sport Rules, with all resulting consequences including forfeiture of any prize money, ranking points, medals, or other prizes won in previous Competitions at that Event.